openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ### Workflow Description

-During [phase 1](#implementation-phases) proposed changes intended to have no effect and the "External" platform type should be handled the same as the "None", so no specific user interaction is expected.
+During [phase 1](#implementation-phases), the proposed changes are intended to have no effect, and the "External" platform type should be handled the same as the "None", so no specific user interaction is expected.

 ### API Extensions